 It is the first time the Commission has explored the relationship between Pacific peoples and human rights, as defined in domestic and international laws and policies.

 Talanoa covers a range of contemporary and historic issues currently impacting the Pacific diaspora - issues of systemic discrimination, culture and resilience, values, and economic contributions.

 The Human Rights Commission hopes this report will be a basis for discussion and collaboration between government agencies and non-government organisations with Pacific peoples to advance their human rights.

 About the pay gap inquiry

-The Human Rights Commission will inquire into the nature and extent of discrimination experienced by Pacific workers regarding employment in the manufacturing and retail, trade and accommodation sectors across the country.
+The Human Rights Commission will inquire into the nature and extent of discrimination experienced by Pacific workers regarding employment in the manufacturing, construction and health and care sectors across the country.

 Other aspects of the inquiry will focus on equal pay, pay parity, and pay equity issues, working conditions, recruitment, and retention of Pacific workers as they impact equal employment opportunities.